kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 Your Node Red local qsos database is now created and ready to go.

-Now configure the properties of the SQLite node (you installed via pallet manager) to create (or confirm) the nodes (should be many of them) are pointing to the qsos database.
-The database name is case sensitive inside the sqlite node properties.

 ## N1MM Configuration

 On your contest station PCs, within the N1MM entry window, click on **Config** then **Configure Ports, Mode Control, Winkey,etc...** then **Broadcast Data** tab.